 schedutilgovernor to avoid lag spikes.

-- All operating points enabled and CPU clock latency improved to match OEM value.
+- All operating points unlocked and CPU clock latency improved to match OEM value.
 Along with

 schedutil, the CPU scaling should be optimal.

-- Enabled the latest Linux elevators for optimized NAS loads.
+- Enabled the latest Linux elevators for optimized NAS usage.

 mq-kyberby default for non-rotational multiqueue.